 So does that mean only McDonald's ketchup is fancy quality since others are not labeled as such?
 Probably not.
 The use of "Fancy" in marketing ketchup has fallen out of favor over the years.
 So chances are, you've probably eaten plenty of US Grade A ketchup without being explicitly told so.

-If you're interested in reading more about USDA ketchup grades, you can check out the grading standards and manual on how to grade ketchup.
+If you're interested in reading more about USDA ketchup grades, you can check out the USDA website for ketchup grading and standards.

 No comments: